X39/lambda/src/io/ReadMe.md

 -----

-#### 2: Capabilities Package
+#### 2: Capabilities-Request Message

 Send by lambda to receive the capabilities of a client.

-The package has no payload.
+The message has no payload.

 ##### Client Receives

-The client must respond with a [capabilities-response package](#3--capabilities-response-package).
+The client must respond with a [capabilities-response message](#3--capabilities-response-message).

 ##### Server Receives